shannoncloherty/data550final/README.md

 (WASH) programs at an international NGO.
 The report contains information on WASH staff in different countries, gender ratio of staff per country, and the number of people interviewed per global region as designated by the NGO.

 ------------------------------------------------------------------------

 ## Package synchronization

-In the `Makefile`, the code to "make install" will restore the package versions based on the lockfile `renv.lock`.
+In the `Makefile`, the code to `make install` will restore the package versions based on the lockfile `renv.lock`.

 ------------------------------------------------------------------------

 ## Data Dictionary